aruniyengar/storage-client-library/README.md

 # storage-client-library
-Java library for storage clients which implements caching, compression, encryption This github repository is intended to be used for a client accessing a server for storing and retrieving data.
+A Java library for data store clients which implements caching, compression, and encryption.
+The key use case is a client accessing a server for storing and retrieving data.
 In general, there may be considerable overhead for accessing the server.
 This library can reduce this overhead via client-side caching.
 It can also compress and encrypt data.
+This library can be used for a wide variety of other use cases as well.

 This library can be incorporated into a Java project managed by Maven via the Maven dependency:
 ```xml